 Situations where your U.S. work visa status is threatened require timely and knowledgeable action.
 It is advisable that, if you find yourself in this position, you consult with an experienced labor lawyer to help ensure your continued stay in the United States.

 Should you have any questions related U.S. work visas, please contact us online or call our offices at (561) 653-0008.
-At Scott Wagner and Associates, P.A., our approachable and knowledgeable attorneys are dedicated to providing skilled legal representation for your unique situation.
+At Scott • Wagner and Associates., our approachable and knowledgeable lawyers are dedicated to providing skilled legal representation for your unique situation.